levimaaia/emailler/README-emailler.md

 Before running SMTP65 for the first time, be sure to have created the `SENT` mailbox.
 This must be a 'proper' mailbox, not just a directory.
 You may create a mailbox using the `N)ew` command in `EMAIL.SYSTEM`.

-SMTP65 runs without any user interaction and performs the following tasks:
+SMTP65 performs the following tasks:

  - Detect Uthernet-II
  - Obtain IP address using DHCP